 About Me

-Hobbies and Other Interests: When I'm not in classes or working on research, I enjoy playing percussion, reading, watching sports, and crocheting!
+Hobbies and Other Interests: When I'm not in classes or working on research, I enjoy playing percussion, reading, curling (yes, the Olympic sport everyone loves), and crocheting!

 Research